trashbirdecology/luisdva.github.io/about/index.md

 ## Background

 For my PhD (University of Queensland: 2010-2014), I investigated the relationship beween phylogeny and extinction risk in mammals.
 This research explored how the evolutionary age of a lineage relates to its current extinction risk (it doesn't) and the effects of extinctions on phylogenetic diversity and tree topologies.
-Before that, I studied the ecology of bat migration for my BSc research thesis while studying biology at Universidad Nacional Autónoma de México (2004-2009) and worked at the Mammalogy Department at the Museum of Zoology, Facultad de Ciencias, UNAM.
+Before that, I studied the ecology of bat migration for my BSc research thesis during my biology degree at Universidad Nacional Autónoma de México (2004-2009), and worked at the Mammalogy Department at the Museum of Zoology, Facultad de Ciencias.

 ## Contact